What is Deinfluencing?

 Can brands respond to deinfluencing?

-Yes — but carefully.
+Yes.
+But carefully.
 Acknowledge the feedback, share your perspective, and let your product quality speak for itself.
 Aggressive responses backfire.
 If your product can’t withstand honest review, the problem isn’t the deinfluencer.

 Is deinfluencing just a trend or here to stay?